filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

 ## Block Creation

-Scratching a winning ticket, and armed with a valid `ElectionProof`, a miner can now publish a new block!
+Scratching (a) winning ElectionPoSt ticket(s), and armed with the requisite `ElectionPoStOutput`, a miner can now publish a new block!

 To create a block, the eligible miner must compute a few fields: